qbaware/homeassistant-eldom/README.md

 # Features

-Allows you to control Eldom devices via Home Assistant.
+This integration allows you to control Eldom devices via Home Assistant.

 Note that there's only one way to control your Eldom devices - via their Cloud APIs.
 There's no support for local network control.